-If you don’t know where to begin, or where to eat, I would recommend joining a food tour so you can get a sample different foods while learning about the local culture.
+If you don’t know where to begin, or where to eat, I would recommend joining a food tour so you can get to sample different foods while learning about the local culture.
 Intrepid Travel offered me a free pass to their Urban Adventures: Tokyo After 5 Tour and it ended up being one of the highlights of my trip.
 We had a local guide who took us to Yakitori Alley, Ginza, and Tsukishima, 3 popular dining areas for locals where we had yakitori, monjayaki, and Japanese sweets.

 What made this food tour great is that I got to try new foods that I may have not tried on my own while travelling through Japan.
 After the tour, I made a note to try Okonomiyaki in Hiroshima, and I visited 2 more Izakayas for Yakitori.
 Honestly, food in Japan is so diverse that you really can’t go wrong.